ramblingsofamaddeveloper/ramblingsofamaddeveloper/index.md

 	src="visibility_addict.svg"
 	style="display: block; margin-left :auto; margin-right: auto; box-shadow: none;"/>

 This guy is ambitious but his ambition is limited to the nearest company stakeholders.
-His ambition is limited to serotonine boosts he gets when his name gets mentioned in Slack.
+His ambition does not extend much further from serotonine boosts he gets when his name gets mentioned in Slack.

 Then there is the **"no risk guy"**.
 This is the motherfucker that will avoid aaany fucking task that involves risking his reputation or sticking his neck towards stakeholders in any way.
 So if we would put all tasks on the "reputation risk" axis, this guy will scratch and dig with all his might for those tasks closest to the zero point on the axis.